Lukyhet/Project_Four/README.md

 </details>

-To be able to materialize our idea for this project I used several tutorials and I discussed it  my mentor from Code Institute Antonio Rodriguez.
-And even though my idea was to make a booking website at the beginning I found interesting resources and guidance online to built a little social network, which was one of the options for the fourth project to aspire to the Diploma in Software Development at the Code Institute.
-At the end the decission was to take the challenge and build a basic social network  website about a topic that has a lot of followers and market possibilities.
+To be able to materialize our idea for this project and get some needed direction as new developer I used several tutorials and discussed it my mentor from Code Institute Antonio Rodriguez.
+Even though my idea was to make a booking website at the beginning I found interesting resources and guidance online to built a little social network, which was one of the options for the fourth project to aspire to the Diploma in Software Development at the Code Institute and a more interesting challenge.
+At the end the decission was to build a basic social network website to discuss beauty, a topic that has a lot of followers and great market possibilities.
 I looked up to several examples online to be able to build this website, specially Traversy Media youtube channel django course wich includes guidance on how to build this kind of full stack site.

 The mentioned example of inspirational and educational site is [Traversy Media - Python Django 7 Hour Course](https://www.youtube.com/watch?v=PtQiiknWUcI).

 ### Design

 #### Colour Scheme

-The color palette was chosen by the developer based on the colors of the 'mirror icon' used as the logo of "BeautyPal", the background is dark purple inspired to give deepness and contrast to the other elements in the site, the other colors in the palette are a lighter shade of purple for the containers, blue for the accents and the search bar and coral pink for the button and other accents, the text lighter shades of grey came from the theme used as django allows such interesting features.
-We must say that the colors were also chosen from palettes by palette ideas shared by  [canvas.com](https://www.canva.com/colors/color-palettes/everest-springs/).
+Django allows to import themes, great features that were used in this project and adapted though, specially the color palette.
+The colors were chosen by the developer based on the hues of the 'mirror icon' used as the logo of "BeautyPal", the background is dark purple giving deepness and contrast to the other elements in the site.
+The rest of the colors in the palette are: A lighter shade of purple for the containers, blue for the accents and the search bar, and coral pink for the button and other accents, the text lighter shades of grey came from the theme.
+We must say that the colors hues and codes came from  palettes by palette ideas shared by  [canvas.com](https://www.canva.com/colors/color-palettes/everest-springs/).
 This combination creates harmonious colour scheme with good contrast, and femenine notes.

 #### Typography